eryxcoop/cv_vertex_ai_trainer/README.md

 - You have a Google Cloud Platform project
 - You have a Google Cloud Storage bucket
 - You have a Label Studio project with images and annotations
-- In order to retrieve your Label Studio token, refer to: https://api.labelstud.io/#tag/Users/operation/api_current-user_token_list
+- In order to retrieve your Label Studio token, refer to: https://api.labelstud.io/api-reference/introduction/getting-started#authentication
 - Your images are stored in a Google Cloud Storage bucket

 # Setup requirements

-`pip install -r requirements.txt`
+1) Run `pip install -r requirements.txt`.

+2) Install `gcloud CLI`, refer to: https://cloud.google.com/sdk/docs/install?hl=es-419

-`gcloud auth login`
+3) Run `gcloud auth login`.

-If you are getting a warning about "project quota" run `gcloud auth application-default login`
+    If you are getting a warning about "project quota" or about "default credentials not found" run `gcloud auth application-default login`.

-run `pip install .` to install the package (or `pip install -e .` to install in editable mode)
+4) Run `pip install .` to install the package (or `pip install -e .` to install in editable mode)

 # Usage

-Create a `.toml` file following the example on `config.toml.example`
+Create a `.toml` file following the example on `config_example.toml`

-`cv-vertex-ai-trainer --help` to see the available commands
+Run `cv-vertex-ai-trainer -c config.toml` to start training on the cloud.

-run `cv-vertex-ai-trainer -c config.toml`.
 Add `--local` to run the training locally.